All Episodes

 You're his economic advisor.

-But tell me about you wrote this piece that's pretty moving.
+But tell me about, you wrote this piece that's pretty moving.

-And it's I think it's so tied to your book about you went to prison so that we don't have to.
+And I think it's so tied to your book about you went to prison so that we don't have to.

 Talk to me about Charlie Kirk.